mfazio26/ns-pressive-child-theme/README.md

 - You must have a working knowledge of Wordpress, website and local development, command-line usage, and an understanding of "why we use build systems" in the first place.
 - You must have admin access to notsalmon.com as well as filesystem access to the LightningBase hosting account (cPanel, SSH, FTP, etc) in order to pull the database and download some files where/when applicable.
 - Download and install a local development environment that supports Linux, Apache, MySQL and PHP (LAMP) such as [MAMP](https://www.mamp.info/en/mac/), [Local by FlyWheel](https://localwp.com/), etc.
-- The local build system requires [NodeJS](https://nodejs.org/en/).
+- The local build system requires [NodeJS](https://nodejs.org/en/) and has been tested up to version `8.6.0`.
 It is recommended (but not required) that you download and install the [Node Version Manager](https://github.com/nvm-sh/nvm) (NVM) in order to specify which version of NodeJS the build system is stable.
 A `.nvm` file is also included in this repo for reference.

 ## Important notes before you get started